opendatalab/allz/README.md

 - -d &emsp;&emsp;&emsp;&emsp;&emsp;&nbsp; Decompress normal or split compressed files.
 - -q &emsp;&emsp;&emsp;&emsp;&emsp;&nbsp; Run in quiet mode.
 - -f &emsp;&emsp;&emsp;&emsp;&emsp;&ensp; Always overwrite files when a file to be unpacked already exists on disk.
 By default, the program will skips the file.
-- -p &emsp;&emsp;&emsp;&emsp;&emsp;&nbsp; Stdout normal and split volumn compressed file regex match pattern.
+- -p &emsp;&emsp;&emsp;&emsp;&emsp;&nbsp; Output regular expressions for both regular compressed files and slice compressed files successively: the first line is for the normal compressed file, the second line is for the split volumn compressed file.
-  - -p --only-normal &emsp;&emsp; Only stdout normal compressed files regex match pattern.
+  - -p --only-normal &emsp;&emsp; Output regular matching expressions for normal compressed files only.
-  - -p --only-split  &emsp;&emsp;&emsp;&nbsp; Only stdout split volumn compressed files regex match pattern.
+  - -p --only-split  &emsp;&emsp;&emsp;&nbsp; Output regular expressions for split volumn compressed files only.

 ### Available options:
 - --output-directory (-o) <string>  &emsp;&emsp;&ensp; The directory to write the contents of the archive to.
 Defaults to the current directory.